cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 ## Introduction

-We started our LAMP stack when we installed Apache2 on Linux.
+We started our LAMP stack when we installed Apache on Linux.
-We added extra functionality when we installed and configured PHP to work with Apache2.
+We added extra functionality when we installed and configured PHP to work with Apache.
 In this section, our objective is to complete the LAMP stack and install and configure [MySQL][mysql_wikipedia].

 If you need a refresher on relational databases, see: